nbittich/mu-search/README.md

 ### How to persist indexes on restart
 By default search indexes are deleted on (re)start of the mu-search service.
 This guide describes how to make sure search indexes are persisted on restart.
 Obviously, this configuration is recommended on production environments.

-First, make sure the search indexes are written to a mounted volume my specifying a bind mount to `/usr/share/elasticsearch/data` on the Elasticsearch container.
+First, make sure the search indexes are written to a mounted volume by specifying a bind mount to `/usr/share/elasticsearch/data` on the Elasticsearch container.

 ```yml
 services: